 Setting the context, motivation and attitude to learn the text.
 Explaining the Buddhist concept of mind and four principles that make a teaching Buddhist.

-Series: Guide to the Bodhisattva's Way of Life with Venerable Thubten Chodron
+Series: Engaging in the Bodhisattva's Deeds with Venerable Thubten Chodron

 Explanation: there’s no irreparable gap between who we are and the goal of Buddhahood.
 The mind is the nature of clear light and obscurations are adventitious.